bdlm/db/README.md

 ## Quick Start

 All `database/sql` compatible database drivers are supported.
-Additional usage examples are available in [`/examples`](https://github.com/validityhq/go-api-server/tree/master/db/examples).
 Here are some common connection examples.

 * [Postgres](#postgres)
 * [Oracle with tnsnames.ora](#oracle-with-tnsnamesora)